tudelft3d/val3dity/docs/errors.rst

 The normal of the sub-surface *abgh* points upwards, while that of *bcfg* is perpendicular to it.
 But this surface would not be detected by the :ref:`error_203` test and a tolerance of 1cm for instance, since all the vertices are within that threshold.
 Thus, another requirement is necessary: the distance between every point forming a polygon and *all* the planes defined by all possible combinations of 3 non-colinear points is less than a given tolerance.
-In practice it can be implemented with a triangulation of the polygon (any triangulation): the orientation of the normal of each triangle must not deviate more than than a certain user-defined tolerance; this tolerance is in val3dity set to 1 degree, but can be defined (not in the web-version), but in the executable.
+In practice it can be implemented with a triangulation of the polygon (any triangulation): the orientation of the normal of each triangle must not deviate more than than a certain user-defined tolerance; this tolerance is in val3dity set to 1 degree, but can be defined.

-A surface is first checked for :ref:`error_203`, if valid then error *204* is checked.
+A surface is first checked for :ref:`error_203`, if it’s valid then :ref:`error_204` is checked.
-By definition, if an error *204* is reported then all the vertices are within 1cm (tolerance you used), thus you wouldn’t be able to visualise them.
+By definition, if :ref:`error_204` is reported then all the vertices are within 1cm (or the tolerance you gave as input), thus you wouldn’t be able to visualise them.

-That usually means that you have vertices that are very close (say 0.1mm) and thus it’s easy to get a large deviation (say 80degree; the report contains the deviation).
+This error usually means that you have vertices that are *very* close to each other (say 0.1mm) and thus it’s easy to get a large deviation (say 80 degree; the report contains the actual deviation).

 .. image:: _static/204.png